Nathalie Debrauwere-Miller

 - Gender Studies and Feminisms

-Debrauwere-Miller’s commitment to research is reflected in her dedication to teaching, and her contributions to interdisciplinary education were recognized with the Jeffrey Nordhaus Award for Excellence in Undergraduate Teaching in the Humanities at Vanderbilt University.
+Her research is closely integrated with her teaching, for which she received the Jeffrey Nordhaus Award for Excellence in Undergraduate Teaching in the Humanities at Vanderbilt University.

 Representative Publications